-- The district has not held a Magnet Lottery the past two school years.
-As a result, program enrollment presently consists of students in grades 3 through 5.
+- Program enrollment presently consists of students in grades 2 through 5.
 Either one or two classrooms serve a particular grade’s enrollment within a particular program.

-- Magnet Program students currently in grades 3 and 4 will retain their seats in subsequent school years as they advance through and complete the program.
+- Magnet Program students currently in grades 2-4 will retain their seats in subsequent school years as they advance through and complete the program.

 - The final step in restoring the program will be to add first-grade seats beginning with the 2015-16 school year.

-- When Magnet Program restoration is complete two school years from now, there will be one classroom per grade, per program, for a total of 15 classrooms serving 375 Magnet Program students.
+- When Magnet Program restoration is complete one school year from now, there will be one classroom per grade, per program, for a total of 15 classrooms serving 375 Magnet Program students.

 Magnet Program Applications and Lottery